 I hired a board-certified veterinary nutritionist to formulate exactly that.
 I wanted to give Bryn and McGruff food that had all the meaty texture and flavor and smells they were used to, yet completely derived from plants.
 We created a diet for Bryn and McGruff that, like my own, is full of fresh plant-based foods, hormone and antibiotic free, and, best of all, cruelty-free and better for our planet.

 Bryn and McGruff love it, and now I want to help more dogs, and their humans, and farmed animals, and our planet, benefit from what we’ve made.
-That’s when I started Tails Up Pets.
+That’s when I started Bramble.

 My goal is to inspire us all to be more conscious about the food we feed our pets.
 To drive a deeper conversation about the pet food industry and their stake in animal agriculture.
 And to provide dog lovers with a veterinarian-formulated plant-based fresh dog food that they can trust.

-I believe in this so much that I’m going all in, leaving behind my ten-year career as a lawyer, and even selling my apartment to start Tails Up.
+I believe in this so much that I’m going all in, leaving behind my ten-year career as a lawyer to start Bramble.
 People tell me I’m crazy, but I don’t see any other way.
 A better dog food is needed, and I am committed to bringing it to life.

-We ran a successful Kickstarter campaign in 2018 and we’re aiming to bring Tails Up to consumers by the Summer of 2019.
+We ran a successful Kickstarter campaign in 2018 and are excited to bring this to the masses.
 I can’t wait for people to see how much their dogs love it.

 No longer do I need to close the door on my ethics when I feed Bryn and McGruff.
 Now I feel wholly comforted knowing that their food is nourishing their bodies without causing harm to our the planet or animals.